 How to make Split Pea and Ham Soup

-- 1. Pick over the split peas, and rinse well in a colander, drain well.
+1. Pick over the split peas, and remove any debris.

-- Add bacon to a large soup pot or Dutch oven and cook over medium heat for 5-10 minutes, until most of the fat is rendered, but not crisp.
+2. Add bacon to a large pot or Dutch oven and cook over medium heat for 5-10 minutes, until most of the fat is rendered, but not crisp.

-- Add the chicken stock, water, ham hock, green split peas, dried thyme and bay leaves.
+5. Add the chicken stock, water, ham hock, green split peas, dried thyme, bay leaves and Herbs de Provence.
 Bring heat to high and bring to boil.

-- Add ham to pot and stir.
-Season to taste with more salt and pepper, and serve.
+8. Remove bay leaves and discard.
+Add ham to pot and stir.
+Season to taste with more salt and pepper, and serve. (see recipe card below for full instructions and ingredients list, as well as crockpot / slow cooker directions).

 Tips for perfect soup, every time